 Labor costs in China have also risen in recent years as a result of the enactment of new labor laws and social development.
 In addition, inflation in China has increased.
 According to the National Bureau of Statistics of China, consumer price inflation in China was 3.3%, 5.4% and 2.6% in 2010, 2011 and 2012, respectively.
 Because we purchase raw materials from suppliers in China, higher labor cost and inflation in China increases the costs of labor and raw materials we must purchase for manufacturing.
-Recently released data by the National Bureau of Statistics of China indicated that China's inflation rates will continue to rise in 2013.
+China's inflation rates are expected to rise further in 2013.
 As we expect our production staff to increase and our manufacturing operations to become more labor intensive when we commence silicon wafer and solar module production, rising labor costs may increase our operating costs and partially erode the cost advantage of our China-based operations and therefore negatively impact our profitability.